-Regulations demand that state GED Examiners schedule the accommodated test session within six weeks after the applicant requests the testing session, and testing sites are prohibited from charging a candidate with any sort of fee on top of the standard fee for an accommodated GED testing session.
+Regulations demand that state GED Examiners schedule the accommodated test session within six weeks after the applicant requests the testing session, and testing sites are prohibited from charging a candidate any sort of fee on top of the standard fee for an accommodated GED testing session.

-Testing accommodations do in no way ensure that an applicant will pass the test, the accommodation is merely intended to create a ‘level playing field’ for individuals with documented disabilities.
+Testing accommodations do in no way ensure that an applicant will pass the test; the accommodation is merely intended to create a ‘level playing field’ for individuals with documented disabilities.

 The applicants that are granted accommodations are, just like anyone else, required to meet all of their state’s eligibility requirements.

-The educator can inform applicants about which testing accommodations are available on GED testing and help them during the request and approval process.
+The educator can inform applicants about which testing accommodations are available for GED testing and help them during the request and approval process.
 Many students can get optimally faster with these free online GED video lessons that include transcripts and sample questions.

-The educator can also provide all sorts of documentation to support the accommodations request, and this sort of documentation could include the applicant’s history, instructional strategies, and materials used for the applicant, and test results with and without the requested accommodation.
+The educator can also provide all sorts of documentation to support the accommodations request, and this sort of documentation could include the applicant’s history, instructional strategies, materials used for the applicant, and test results with and without the requested accommodation.

-If a disabled applicant does hold copies of the reports from licensed diagnosticians, an advocate, or the educator, the educator can help the student transcribe all requested information onto the proper forms from the original report.
+If a disabled applicant does hold copies of the reports from licensed diagnosticians, an advocate, or an educator, the educator can help the student transcribe all requested information onto the proper forms from the original report.
 For all students that sign up for a GED prep class counts that they, in general, need to take the TABE (Test of Adult Basic Education) first so they can be placed in appropriate prep classes.

-He can attach a copy of relevant reports to the request, and submit all requested information.
+He can attach a copy of relevant reports to the request and submit all requested information.
 GED Testing Service has released several forms for requesting GED test accommodations, and all these forms are specifically addressing the applicant’s disability and are clearly stating what documentation is needed.